kubernetes-csi/csi-driver-smb/deploy/example/smb-provisioner/README.md

 ```

 #### Option#1.
 Create a Samba Server deployment on local disk
+> Note: This example is for development purpose only.
+Since samba server is sticky to the node it is scheduled on, data would be lost if the pod is rescheduled on another node.

 > modify `/smbshare-volume` in deployment to specify different path for smb share data store
  - Access by Linux node
 ```console